ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 A good running shoe has certain essentials that allow for stability and comfort.
 A solid tread, a flexible and supportive midsole, and a roomy toe box are all important for running.

-The outsole of Yeezys is not as durable as some running shoes, but they are strong enough for light running.
+The outsole of Yeezys is not as durable as some running shoes, but they are strong enough to do light running.

-If you plan on running on rocky or uneven terrain, Yeezys may not be the best shoe to use.
+If you plan on running on rocky or uneven terrain, Yeezys may not be the best choice to wear.

-If you are going to choose a Yeezy for running, you would be wise to choose one from the Boost line.
-With the right level of padding and an effective lacing system, Yeezys will be ideal for running.
+If you are going to choose a Yeezy shoe for running, you would be wise to choose one from the Boost line.

 Are Yeezys Good for Hiking?

 When hiking, you need a rugged outsole, a flexible midsole, and plenty of ankle support.
-Without proper ankle support, you are going to find your ankle has the potential to roll over, which could lead to serious injuries.
+Without proper ankle support, you are going to find your ankle has the potential to roll over, which could make you more susceptible to injuries.

 As you likely know, Yeezys are known for their sock-like upper.
 Unfortunately, this does not offer much support for hiking, especially when crossing rugged terrain.